kisswiki/kisswiki/src/languages/rust/actix-web/errors.md

 ## add explicit lifetime `'static` to the type of `req`: `&'static actix_web::HttpRequest`

 >you need to copy request if you want to use it with future combinators
+>this is limitation of current way futures do things, you need to avoid tying it to lifetimes as handler requires 'static lifetime

 ```rust
 #[derive(Debug, Deserialize)]